 1. Book Accommodation in Advance for Summer Trips and for ALL Backcountry Campsites!

-ALL lodging will book up during the busy Summer months, whether you plan to stay at hostels, hotels, camp, etc.
+ALL lodging will book up during the busy Summer months, whether you plan to stay at hostels, hotels, campgrounds, etc.

 2. HI Hostels are High Quality in The Rockies

 If you are traveling alone or in a group of 2, staying in hostels are your best bet for the cost and the experience.
 The HI brand of hostels in the Rockies are top of the line and they provide a 10% discount if you are a member.